Dynamic Data Structures for $k$-Nearest Neighbor Queries: A fully dynamic data structure

-\subparagraph{General data structure.} The bootstrapping data structure $\D_0$ can be applied to any type of functions for which we have an algorithm to compute (vertical) $k$-shallow cuttings.
+\subparagraph{General data structure.} The data structure of Lemma~\ref{lem:bootstrapping_ds} can be applied to any type of functions for which we have an algorithm to compute vertical $k$-shallow cuttings.
+Refer to Section~\ref{sub:Shallow_cuttings} for the definitions regarding the computation of $k$-shallow cuttings.
 The data structure uses $O(S(n,1)\log r)$ space.
 Note that the ``lowest'' cutting we use is an $n/r$-shallow cutting.
 It follows that constructing all shallow cuttings takes $O(T(n,n/r)\log r)$ time.
-To delete a function, we remove all occurrences of the function from the conflict lists in $\sum_{i=0}^{\log r} S(n,k_i) = O((r/n)S(n,1))$ time, and we charge $O((r/n)T(n,n/r)\log r)$ to the deletion to pay for the global rebuild.
+To delete a function, we remove all occurrences of the function from the conflict lists in

+time, where we used the assumption that $S(n,k) = \frac{1}{k}f(n)$, for some function $f(n)$.
+Additionally, we charge $O((r/n)T(n,n/r)\log r)$ to the deletion to pay for the global rebuild.
 To answer a query, we simply find the prism containing $q$ in one cutting, so the query time is $O(Q(n,n/r) + n/r + t)$.
 This results in the following general lemma.